 This e-commerce giant was founded in 1994 by Jeffrey P. Bezos with a focus on e-commerce, cloud computing, digital streaming, and artificial intelligence, and has successfully evolved into a multinational and fast-growing e-commerce company.

-According to statista.com the United States was Amazon’s biggest market in 2021 with $ 314 bn in net sales.
+According to statista.com the United States was Amazon’s biggest market in 2022 with $356 billion in net sales.

 In this article, we’ll look into dropshipping on Amazon and cover everything you need to know about it.